 Join a choir!

-In a joyful and supportive environment, choristers in Northwest Girlchoir learn a lot and have fun!
-In 5 different choir levels, they develop healthy singing technique, build musicianship skills, grow as performers, and work as a team.
-They prepare for professional-calibre season concerts and community performances throughout the year and go on tours!
+In a joyful and supportive environment, choristers in Northwest Girlchoir sing, learn, and grow - as musicians and as young people.
+In 6 different choir levels, singers develop healthy technique, build musicianship skills, and develop creative and collaborative skills.
+Through a rich rehearsal process, they prepare for public, main stage concerts and community performances throughout the year.
 Scroll down to read more about each choir level.

 How to AUDITION:

 Northwest Girlchoir’s audition process is low pressure and fun!
 During the 10-minute audition, Artistic Director Karen Bruno will check each singer’s voice quality and listening skills by having them perform a simple song and echo a series of short patterns.
-She will be looking for your singer’s ability to focus and take direction, interest in learning new things, and kind/positive character.
+She will be looking for your singer’s ability to match pitch, focus and take direction, and will watch to see how your child learns.